simone-f/qat_script/README.md

 License: GPLv2

-Credits:

-* [Gubaer](http://gubaer.github.com/), JOSM Scripting Plugin and help
-* Harald Kleiner, KeepRight
-* GEOFABRIK, OSM Inspector
-* Authors of Osmose
-* Gulp21, author of housenumbervalidator
-* JOSM OpenStreetBugs Plugin
-* Translators: Poppei82 (German), operon (French)

 To add a new QA tool read the file [tools/README.md](tools/README.md).

 Note: I wrote a Python script, that can be run in JOSM thanks to [JOSM Scripting plugin](http://gubaer.github.io/josm-scripting-plugin/), rathar than a regular JOSM plugin because I just know Python.
 I would be happy if someone could create a Java plugin with these features.

-### Contributors
+### Credits and contributors
-Several mappers contributed by testing, reporting bugs or suggesting new features: mcheck, Poppei82, operon, Хмурый ...
-Their names are in CONTRIBUTORS and CHANGES files.
+Thanks to QA tools' authors and to the mappers who contributed by testing, reporting bugs or suggesting new features (mcheck, Poppei82, operon...)<br>Their names are in CONTRIBUTORS and CHANGES files.

 ### Attributions
 * KeepRight, Geofabrik and Osmose logos have been drawn in Inkscape and are based on the official logos.